Stocks Fall As Strong US Jobs Data Cloud Hopes For Rate Cut - UrduPoint

 However, with the US unemployment rate moving slightly higher and average earnings growth falling short of expectations, "the jobs data is certainly a mixed bag," said FXTM trader Ariana Demian.

-Investors' are currently focussed on how far the Fed is going to cut borrowing costs to avert a downturn further down the road.
+Investors are currently focussed on the size of the rate cut the Fed may deem necessary to avert a downturn further down the road.

+- Looking for more - "The probability of a 50-basis point cut was slashed, while that of a 25-basis point cut simultaneously rose," said forex.com analyst Fawad Razaqzada.

+"Consequently, traders are still fully expecting a rate cut at the end of the month, but they are now almost certain it won't be a 0.5-percent trim.
+That helps explain the markets' reaction," he said.

-ING economist James Knightley said he was still pencilling in a reduction by the Fed -- of a quarter of a percentage point both in July and September.
+ING economist James Knightley said he was still pencilling in a quarter-point reduction by the Fed in both July and September.

-OANDA analyst Edward Moya was also certain that a modest rate cut was still on the cards.
+OANDA analyst Edward Moya was also certain that a modest cut was still on the cards.

-"Despite the strong rebound in jobs and steady wages, the Fed will still likely deliver a 25-basis point insurance cut at the end of the month," he said.
+"For the Fed to consider a 50-basis-point cut, we will need to see the July 26th second quarter advance GDP reading deliver a sub-2.0 percent reading," he said.

 Another factor behind the weakness in stock prices on Wall Street on Friday could also be that investors were playing catch-up after it was closed for the Independence Day celebrations on Thursday, traders said.

-Oil prices fell as investors continue to fret over the impact of weak global growth on demand, which is overshadowing this week's agreement by OPEC and Russia to extend their output caps.
+Oil prices fell as investors continue to fret over the impact of weak global growth on demand, which has overshadowed this week's agreement by OPEC and Russia to extend their output caps.

 Even the US-Iran crisis has been unable to perk up the commodity, with news that Britain had intercepted an Iranian oil tanker near Gibraltar -- suspected of carrying crude to Syria -- providing no support.